 Book this one in advance; it’s incredibly popular!
 You can check out Botswana Butchery’s menu here.

 - Location: 14 Church Street, Queenstown town center

 - Average cost per meal: $25 NZD

-- Hours: Open from Tuesday to Sunday, 8 am to 3 pm (and until 12am on Thursdays & Fridays)
+- Hours: Open from Wednesday to Sunday, 8 am to 3 pm (and until 2:30am on Thursday, Friday, and Saturday)

 A quirky spot serving up food from all over the world, Yonder on 14 Church Street is especially popular with locals.
 It is home to the self-proclaimed “best coffee in Queenstown,” and I must admit it is very good (and strong!)

 Their brunch menu is unique with options like the Passionfruit & Cheesecake French Toast and the Boysenberry & Apple Pancakes (which are dairy-free, gluten-free, and vegan), but there are also more traditional breakfast dishes like Avocado on Toast and the Full Yonder on offer.

 Try to grab a table on the sunny outdoor patio on a fine day, or if you prefer dining indoors, there’s plenty of inside seating too.
 And the restaurant is spacious, bright, and colorful – so you’ll likely want to stay here longer than necessary.

 What’s good too is the plenty of vegan, gluten-free, dairy-free, and vegetarian options they offer, such as the aforementioned Boysenberry Pancakes and the Miso Eggplant, which are gluten-free, dairy-free, and vegan.

 Brunch at Yonder is served from 8 am to 3 pm Wednesday to Sunday.
 Take a sneak peek at their delicious brunch menu!